Noman-sheikh1/devTinder/src/homework.md

 --create a custom validate function  fro gender --improve the db schema -put all appropriate validation on each feild in schema --add timestamps to the user
+--add api level validation patch  required
+--data sanitization -add api validation for each feild --install validator
+--explore validatoe library
+--validaet data oin signup API
+--install bcrypt package
+-- crate passwordHash using bcrypt.hash and save the user is encrypted password --compare password and throw errors if emial or password is invalid --or if both are correct email and password then send login successfully